zainabch123/api-express-database/README.md

 To interact with the database we will use the [node-postgres](https://node-postgres.com/) library.
 We will use the [query](https://node-postgres.com/features/queries) method to send SQL queries to the database sever and receive responses.
 The `db/index.js` file establishes the connection to the database.
 Your instructor will walk through this with you.

 ## Demo
-Your instructor will demonstrate implementing the books API, now using a real database.
-You will then implements the Pets API.
+Your instructor will demonstrate implementing some of the books API, now using a real database.
+You will complete the API spec implementation

 ## Instructions
 - Implement the [API spec](https://boolean-uk.github.io/api-express-database/)